Soft84

 searched for in the current directory, then in the (hidden)

-be a not-yet-created item in the current directory.
+a not-yet-created item in the current directory.
+When a variable

-If a token begins with numeric, decimal point (.), or
+If a token begins with a digit, decimal point (.), or

 minus sign (-), then